Paris Charles de Gaulle Airport

 - Light Therapy - In 2012, the airport will be offering a free Light Therapy area.
 Location: unknown

-- Luggage Storage / Lockers - Bagages du Monde offers a luggage storage service (6 hours minimum).
+- Luggage Storage / Lockers - Bagages du Monde offers a luggage storage service (6 hours minimum to several days).
 Location: Terminal 2, TGV-RER train station level, in front of Sheraton Hotel.
 Hours: 6am - 930pm .
-Rates: from € 6.00
+Rates: from € 6.00 per bag.

 The Soundcorner was added in 2011.
 (Terminal 2E, Airside).
 Photo by Aéroports de Paris